QCB-Collaboratory/W17.MachineLearning/README.md

 * Scikit-Learn
 * Jupyter Notebooks

-**Pro Tip:** regardless of your operating system, you can install [Continuum Analytics's Anaconda](https://www.anaconda.com/download) and all of the above requirements will be met.
+**ProTip:** regardless of your operating system, you can install [Continuum Analytics's Anaconda](https://www.anaconda.com/download) and all of the above requirements will be met.
 The installation process usually takes a few minutes.
 This is **highly recommended** if you are not an experienced user.

 <br />

-<a name="day1" ></a>
 ## Day 1 - Introduction, Python review and Jupyter notebooks

-The slides from Day 1 are available [here](href="https://www.dropbox.com/s/o8jiciq3ps2nh47/MachineLearning_Python_Collaboratory_day1.pdf?dl=0).
+The slides from Day 1 are available [here](https://www.dropbox.com/s/o8jiciq3ps2nh47/MachineLearning_Python_Collaboratory_day1.pdf?dl=0).

 <a href="https://www.dropbox.com/s/o8jiciq3ps2nh47/MachineLearning_Python_Collaboratory_day1.pdf?dl=0"><img src="./materials/day_1/day1_thumbnailr.png" width=300px /></a>